MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 > This update was done for our M109 Windows down-level extended support.
 We're shipping 109 to Win 7, 8, and 8.1 (including Server 2012 R2 which is based on Win 8.1).

 Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#april-24-2023).

-## Version 112.0.1722.71: May 4, 2023

-Fixed various bugs and performance issues for Extended Stable release.

 ## Version 112.0.1722.58: April 21, 2023